 The fuel gauge is accurate to within ± one gallon in coordinated, straight and level, unaccelerated flight.
-The low fuel indicator, operated by a separate sensor, illuminates when there are approximately 1.5 gallons remaining (two gallons in the bladder for MY17 aircraft).
+The low fuel indicator, operated by a separate sensor, illuminates when there are approximately two gallons remaining.

 7.7 AVIONICS

 7.7.1 GARMIN AERA 796 EQUIPPED AIRCRAFT